IBM-Cloud/ansible-collection-ibm/docs/ibm_tg_connection.rst

 Parameters
 ----------

-  gateway (True, str, None)
-    (Required for new resource) The Transit Gateway identifier

   name (False, str, None)
     The user-defined name for this transit gateway.
 If unspecified, the name will be the network name (the name of the VPC in the case of network type 'vpc', and the word Classic, in the case of network type 'classic').

+  gateway (True, str, None)
+    (Required for new resource) The Transit Gateway identifier

+  network_type (True, str, None)
+    (Required for new resource) Defines what type of network is connected via this connection.Allowable values (classic,vpc)

   network_id (False, str, None)